 - Tiered Commission: Some lenders provide commission structures that introduce tiers, which means that the percentage of compensation will rise the more loans the officer makes or after achieving other milestones

 Salary-based incentives have drawbacks in the form of reduced loan officer job satisfaction due to stagnant pay raises, while commission-based compensation encourages loan officers to originate loans with higher amounts for increased commissions.
-But it does have drawbacks that tend to be the conflicts of interest; the MLOs are likely to influence the loans that are to be approved even if not in the merit of this borrower.
+But it does have drawbacks that tend to be the conflicts of interest; the MLOs are likely to influence the loans that are to be approved, even if not in the merit of this borrower.

 2. Salary Plus Bonus